01 of 09

 The butler service at Sandals is a team effort, and it's a much-appreciated adjunct to an overwater villa stay.
 Given the relative isolation of the villas from the rest of the resort, guests will find themselves being highly reliant on their butlers for everything from coffee in the morning to afternoon cocktails, to room service and dining reservations, to arranging for activities both on and off the resort.

-Chris and Delroy were friendly, professional, and eager to please, and by the end of your visit you'll be happy to learn that your butlers (along with spa therapists) may accept gratuities -- an exception to Sandals' general "no tipping" policy.Continue to 9 of 9 below.
+The staff is friendly, professional, and eager to please, and by the end of your visit you'll be happy to learn that your butlers (along with spa therapists) may accept gratuities -- an exception to Sandals' general "no tipping" policy.Continue to 9 of 9 below.

 09 of 09

-From Dawn to Dusk, A Memorable Experience
+From Dawn to Dusk, a Memorable Experience

 Waking up in the morning to peer over your toes at the Caribbean is a special experience, and the Sandals overwater villas are truly at their best in the early hours of the day as the tide comes in.
 The afternoon low tide reveals a rocky sandbar that's less visually appealing but is also the best spot for viewing the spectacular sunsets to the west.